One in four Pennsylvania high school students report using an e-cigarette, or vaping, in the past month.

-In Lebanon county:
+In Lebanon County:

-These statistics and more can be found in the 2019 PAYS report for Lebanon County.
+These statistics and more can be found in the 2021 PAYS report for Lebanon County.

 Resources